Intuitionistic Type Theory

 The elements of propositions, when interpreted as types, are called proof-objects.
 When proof-objects are added to the natural deduction calculus it becomes a typed lambda calculus with dependent types, which extends Church’s original typed lambda calculus.
 The equality rules are computation rules for the terms of this calculus.
 Each function definable in the theory is total and computable.
 Intuitionistic type theory is thus a typed functional programming language with the unusual property that all programs terminate.

 This meaning theory also justifies a variety of inductive, recursive, and inductive-recursive definitions.
-Although proof-theoretically strong notions can be justified, such as analogues of certain large cardinals, the system is considered predicative.
+Although proof-theoretically strong notions, such as analogues of certain large cardinals, can be justified, the system is considered predicative.
 Impredicative definitions of the kind found in higher-order logic, intuitionistic set theory, and topos theory are not part of the theory.
 Neither is Markov’s principle, and thus the theory is distinct from Russian constructivism.

 An alternative formal logical system for predicative constructive mathematics is Myhill and Aczel’s constructive Zermelo-Fraenkel set theory (CZF).
 This theory, which is based on intuitionistic first-order predicate logic and weakens some of the axioms of classical Zermelo-Fraenkel Set Theory, has a natural interpretation in intuitionistic type theory.
 Martin-Löf’s meaning explanations thus also indirectly form a basis for CZF.